gvwilson/thirdbit/_posts/2021/2021-09-13-iq-and-personality-tests.md

 I decided to put my reservations aside and get on with it.
-That's when I discovered that the first page of each test required me to enter my name, my email address---and choose my gender, with "Male" and "Female" being the only options.
+That's when I discovered that the first page of each test required me to enter my name, my email address—and choose my gender, with "Male" and "Female" being the only options.

 At this point my reservations broke out of the basement I'd locked them in